Grand Chalet: British influence and expansion

+In the second half of the 19th century, it was none other than Queen Victoria herself who was responsible for the first great boom in British tourism in the Swiss Alps.
+It was the queen who drew the attention of the British upper class to the Swiss mountains with her visit to Switzerland in August and September 1868.
+Queen Victoria's five-week stay left its mark not only on the monarch herself, but also on the Swiss tourism industry.
+The Bernese Oberland, especially Gstaad and the surrounding villages, including Rossinière, also benefited from this boom.

+The queen insisted on travelling incognito as the rather lowly Countess of Kent, one of her many titles.
+However, it was not exactly a brilliantly kept secret, as more or less half of Europe knew about the trip.
+Emperor Napoleon III even placed a train at her disposal for her travels on the continent.

+First the queen, then the railway

+The Petit Chalet and the Chalet des Tilleuils: The two outbuildings of the Hotel Grand Chalet were built in 1912.

-The construction of the railway line in 1904, now called the GoldenPass Express, led to an unexpected tourism boom in the region.
+The construction of the railway line in 1904, now called the GoldenPass Express, led to an unexpected second tourism boom in the region.
 This was also the time when the Hotel Grand Chalet introduced its winter season.
 The large number of British tourists made winter sports popular in the region.
 Many new hotels and guesthouses were built.
-Existing hotels and guesthouses also expanded their capacity by building annexes.
-As a result of this tourism boom, the two annexes of the Hotel Grand Chalet were built to expand guest capacity: The Petit Chalet and the Chalet des Tilleuls.
+Existing hotels and guesthouses also expanded their capacity by building annexes or outbuildings.
+As a result of this tourism boom, the two outbuildings of the Hotel Grand Chalet were built to expand guest capacity: The Petit Chalet and the Chalet des Tilleuls.
 Both chalets were built in 1912.
 Just one year later, 14 kilometers from Rossinière, the Grand old Lady of the Bernese Oberland hotel industry opened its doors: The Gstaad Palace.